mikestefanello/pagoda/README.md

 ## Sessions

-Sessions are provided and handled via [Gorilla sessions](https://github.com/gorilla/sessions) and configured in the router located at `routes/router.go`.
+Sessions are provided and handled via [Gorilla sessions](https://github.com/gorilla/sessions) and configured as middleware in the router located at `routes/router.go`.
 Session data is currently stored in cookies but there are many [options](https://github.com/gorilla/sessions#store-implementations) available if you wish to use something else.

 Here's a simple example of loading data from a session and saving new values: